Wake Forest Athletics

 The matchup between two of the ACC's premier programs will showcase top-tier college baseball at one of the nation's most scenic professional venues.
 Truist Field, home of the Triple-A Charlotte Knights, has become a regular stage for major collegiate events, including the ACC Baseball Championship.

-Coming off another strong season, the Demon Deacons will look to make a statement against a familiar rival in a matchup that has consistently featured some of the best talent in college baseball.
+The Demon Deacons will look to make a statement against a familiar rival in a matchup that has consistently featured some of the best talent in college baseball.
 Although the contest will not count toward ACC standings, the environment and level of competition will mirror that of a postseason setting.

 Truist Field offers fans a unique opportunity to see the Deacs up close in a professional atmosphere, with convenient access for alumni and supporters from across the Southeast Region.
 The evening will also serve as a showcase for Wake Forest's nationally regarded roster, which continues to feature some of the most exciting players in college baseball.